2

 7

-• $\begingroup$ I'll need to provide a more thorough response to your answer later, but I've included a link to a similar case where someone claims I2C reads fail inside of ISRs because the I2C is interrupt driven, if that helps. $\endgroup$ Feb 24, 2016 at 23:28
+• $\begingroup$ I'll need to provide a more thorough response to your answer later, but I've included a link to a similar case where someone claims I2C reads fail inside of ISRs because the I2C is interrupt driven, if that helps. $\endgroup$ Commented Feb 24, 2016 at 23:28

 • $\begingroup$ Hard to tell the exact details but that poster did not seem to understand that if you want to nest interrupts you need to explicitly enable it on the Atmel.
 However, in this case you wouldn't want to nest the interrupts directly anyway, but use a couple bit flags to communicate between the interrupt handlers.
 Anyway, not a problem with the microcontrollers interrupt system. $\endgroup$